hydraulic-software/conveyor/guidebook/docs/index.md

 # Welcome

 Conveyor makes distributing desktop and command line apps as easy as shipping a web app.
-It's a tool not a service, it generates [self-upgrading packages for Windows, macOS and Linux using each platform's native package formats](outputs.md) without requiring you to have those operating systems, and it looks like this:
+It's a tool not a service, it generates fully signed [self-upgrading packages for Windows, macOS and Linux using each platform's native package formats](outputs.md) without requiring you to have those operating systems, and it looks like this:

 <video width="100%" poster="https://conveyor.hydraulic.dev/assets/promo.jpg" controls><source src="https://conveyor.hydraulic.dev/assets/promo.mp4" type="video/mp4"></video>